Skip to content

 Dear Name,

 I’ve attached my customer list.
-Could you please pull our account overlap data from Crossbeam or Reveal to identify where our partners already have my accounts as customers or open opportunities?
+Could you please pull our account overlap data from Crossbeam to identify where our partners already have my accounts as customers or open opportunities?

 Step Three: Execution.
 How will you engage with these partners?
 How will you incent them to systematically share intelligence to help kick off cycles or advocate on your behalf?